The Lytham St Annes Art Collection

 The most important artist connected with the area was the Victorian artist, Richard Ansdell RA (1815-1885).
-An area between Lytham and St Annes, Ansdell, is named after him as he built his home, 'Starr Hills', there on the sandhills.
+Ansdell, an area between Lytham and St Annes is named after him as he built his home, 'Starr Hills', there on the sandhills.

 Appropriately, the first painting to be presented, on 29 June 1925, was The Herd Lassie, 1876, by Ansdell.
 This was donated by John Booth (1856-1941), son of Edwin Henry Booth (1829-1899), who founded the famous grocery business, which still operates across the north-west.
 In 1926 the grandchildren of Richard Ansdell donated Lytham Sandhills, 1866 and later, in 1959, Retriever with Black Capercaillie, 1868.
 Altogether there are 25 major works by Ansdell in the Collection.

 The Collection concentrates on Victorian Art of a very high quality; major historical scenes include The Deathbed of Robert, King of Naples, 1848, by Alfred Elmore (1815-1881) and A Classical Lake Scene, Carthage, 1866, by George Sheffield Junior (1839-1892).
 The Collection’s core is genre scenes including In Disgrace, 1886, by Charles Burton Barber (1845-1894) and Boys Playing by John Morgan (1823-1886).

 In 1930 the Collection received its most iconic painting, The Vision of Catherine of Aragon, 1781, by the Neoclassical Swiss artist, Henry Fuseli (1741-1825), which was originally lent by Mrs Tiller but in 1950 was officially added to the Collection.
 In 1941 Mrs Percy Bibby donated The Italian Flower Girl, 1887, by Eugene de Blass (1843-1931).

-In 1974 Lytham St Annes Borough Council amalgamated with outlying areas to form the enlarged Fylde Borough Council.
+In 1974 Lytham St Annes Borough Council amalgamated with outlying areas to form the enlarged Fylde Borough.
 It is administered from the same Town Hall where some of the paintings remain on display.